 Where to stay on Moreton Island to scuba dive Tangalooma Wrecks?

 If you are staying in Brisbane, you can go to Moreton Island as a day trip just for scuba diving Tangalooma Wrecks.
-But I’d recommend to stay for more activities.
+But I’d recommend staying for more activities.

 If you decide to explore the island as a pedestrian, you’ll have two options for the night: